KSP-CKAN/CKAN/Spec.md

 ##### identifer

 This is the gloablly unique identifier for the mod, and is how the mod will be referred to by other CKAN documents.
 It may only consist of ASCII-letters, ASCII-digits and `-` (dash).
 Eg: "FAR" or "RealSolarSystem".
 This is the identifier that will be used whenever the mod is referenced (by `depends`, `conflicts`, or elsewhere).

+Identifiers must be case-insensitive-unique, and must also be case-sensitive.
+The identifier must be case-sensitive for machine interpretation, but also unique regardless of case for human consumption and use in case-insensitive systems.
+Example: MyMod must always be expressed as MyMod, but another module cannot assume the mymod identifier.

 If the mod would generate a `FOR` pass in ModuleManager, then the identifier *should* be same as the ModuleManager name.
 For most mods,